 South Park's natural beauty was changed forever when the Duwamish River was rechanneled, beginning in 1913.
 By 1920, the lazy meanders had been straightened into a straight, deep channel that would accept ocean-going ships and barges.
 South Park grew by more than 66 acres.
 Industry began to develop along the banks of the waterway.
 In the 1920s, the Boeing Airplane Co., just north of South Park, built airplanes for the military and flew them from a gravel airstrip there.

 Like the rest of Seattle, South Park experienced rapid and dramatic change during World War II.
-Boeing's Plant No. 2, just across the river at Boeing Field, as well as shipyards, attracted thousands of workers, creating a critical housing shortage.
+Just across the river at Boeing Field, Boeing's Plant No. 2, built on land that Joe Desimone sold the company for $1, attracted thousands of workers, as did area shipyards, creating a critical housing shortage.
 The little farming community was flooded with newcomers.
 A 256-unit housing project, South Park Courts, was completed in July 1945 for war workers and remained for several years after the war ended.

 Industry rapidly encroached and the fertile bottom land that had attracted early settlers and later, Italian and Japanese farmers, was paved.
 In 1956, the area was rezoned by the city council as "transition to industrial."
 A 1962 headline proclaimed, "South Park: A Square Mile of Defiance."
 Housewives marched on City Hall to protest open garbage burning at a nearby dump.
 Residents reaching back for traditions renewed the Labor Day celebration that World War II had ended.

 The Community Hangs On